 Greeters welcome first-time and returning visitors in the UUMAN foyer before Sunday service.
 They assist visitors with information and name tags, answer questions, and introduce them to appropriate people.
 For instance, families with children are taken to the MCY(Ministry with Children & Youth) table in Fellowship Hall to get more information.

-Music Ministry – Laurie Wheeler
+Music Ministry – Marc Soule

 Music Ministry strives to promote the importance of music within our congregation, coordinates with and supports our Music Director and staff, seeks feedback from the congregation, augments our religious services and spiritual lives with music, and provides opportunities for musical growth and participation at all levels.